spatie/data-transfer-object/README.md

 }
 ```

+### PHP's type system

+PHP 7.4 will introduce typed class properties.
+We're making this package as closely as possible to the typed properties implementation,
+so that when 7.4 comes this package will seamlessly work with typed properties, and not just doc blocks.

 ### Helper functions

 Once a value object is constructed, you can read its properties like you'd normally do: